PeterVranken/ST4ForOctave/readMe.md

 limitations of the StringTemplate V4 interface itself lack elder MATLAB revisions the 64 Bit integer operations, which are required to run some of the samples.

-As of today, Sep 30, 2016, no archive has been created for the SourceForge download page, which would bundle all required files in a stable revision.
-Testing and documentation has not been completed yet.
-For now, you will need to checkout the files from the SVN repository -- the single file `st4Render.m` will already suffice for experienced users.